zmalone/chef-web-docs/source/common-use-cases/ntp.md

 NTP with Chef
 =============
-One of the most common problems in the sysadmin world is managing time.
+One of the most common problems for system administrators is ensuring system time is correct.
 Thankfully, we have the [NTP project](http://www.ntp.org/) to help alleviate this problem.
 In this guide, we will setup NTP using Chef on a Vagrant instance.

 ##### Create the ntp cookbook
 To get started, we need to create the `ntp` cookbook.
 We can use the knife command to generate this scaffolding for us: